wudi2001/wudi2001/README.md

 ## Hi there 👋

+# I am a M.Sc. student from the School of Computer Science and Technology, University of Chinese Academy of Sciences (UCAS).
 <!--
 **wudi2001/wudi2001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.